 Nowadays they have been displayed to show what it would have been like, and many other activities for you to entertain after discovering Ben Dinh or Ben Duoc sites.

 Both Ben Duoc and Ben Dinh have shooting ranges, allowing participants to handle weapons used during the war, such as AK-47 and M16, under the staff’s instructions.
 Here, you can choose the appropriate guns for yourself.
-This military sport has been attracting a lot of visitors to get experience when travelling to tunnels.
+This military sport has been attracting a lot of visitors to gain experience when travelling through tunnels.

 (Source: diadaocuchi.com.vn)

-Paintball shooting is a game that combines both military and sporty factors.
+Paintball shooting is a game that combines military and sporting elements.
 Here, you can experience the game in the natural forest.
 Players will be fully equipped with masks, uniforms, armour, and weapons.
-This game helps a lot in improving your team collaboration skills, knowledge, and fighting spirit as soldiers of the past.
+This game significantly improves your team collaboration skills, knowledge, and fighting spirit as soldiers of the past.

 paintball game in Cu Chi

-Have an opportunity to experience on the tractor with a farmer and paddling by Stand-Up Paddle Board (SUP) or kayaking slowly down the stream of Sai Gon River to Cu Chi Tunnel (normally to Ben Dinh).
-On the way, you can see the scenery along the bank of the river changing incredibly stunning from the clump of Water Hyacinth, Mangrove trees, etc.
+Have an opportunity to experience on the tractor with a farmer and paddling by Stand-Up Paddle Board (SUP) or kayaking slowly down the stream of Sai Gon River to Cu Chi Tunnel (usually to Ben Dinh).
+On the way, you can see the scenery along the bank of the river changing incredibly stunningly from the clump of Water Hyacinth, Mangrove trees, etc.

 (Source: Hana tourist)

 Cu Chi Wildlife Rescue Station is a cooperation between the Wildlife Protection Organization (WAR) and the City Forest Protection Department in Ho Chi Minh to protect and rescue wildlife.
-The station is a place to care for and restore the health of wild animals confiscated from illegal trading and captive activities.
-After recovering their health, these animals are released back into the wild.
+The station is a facility for caring for and restoring the health of wild animals confiscated from illegal trade and captive activities.
+After recovering, these animals are released back into the wild.

-Raising public awareness of wildlife protection is also one of the main goals of the Station.
-The Environmental Education Gallery in the Station with many pictures, artefacts, specimens, and vivid information, helps visitors better understand the status of illegal wildlife hunting and trade, as well as efforts to the station’s efforts in protecting biodiversity in Vietnam.
+Raising public awareness of wildlife protection is also a key goal of the Station.
+The Environmental Education Gallery in the Station, with many pictures, artefacts, specimens, and vivid information, helps visitors better understand the status of illegal wildlife hunting and trade, as well as the station’s efforts in protecting biodiversity in Vietnam.

-There are many spacious areas, next to the Saigon River or the lake, with green trees and refreshing air in Cu Chi Tunnels, suitable for visitors to organize outdoor activities.
-The place will help you get away from bustling city life and relax with your family and friends.
+There are many spacious areas, along the Saigon River or the lake, with green trees and refreshing air in Cu Chi Tunnels, suitable for visitors to organize outdoor activities.
+The place will help you escape bustling city life and relax with your family and friends.

-• Bring insect repellent and dress properly in shoes because there are many mosquitos there
+- Bring insect repellent and dress properly in shoes because there are many mosquitoes there

-Viet Dream Travel is offering from 5 – 15% discount on daily tours and Cu Chi tunnel private tours.
-Do not hesitate to contact us if you have any questions late to tour booking.
+Viet Dream Travel is offering 5-15% discounts on daily tours and private Cu Chi Tunnel tours.
+Do not hesitate to contact us if you have any questions regarding late tour bookings.